How to Install / Enable OpenSSH on CentOS 7

 service sshd restart

-Note: We recommend you generate SSH keys for authentication, as a safer alternative to passwords.
+Note: It is recommended to use SSH keys for authentication, as a safer alternative to passwords.

 Firewall Settings